plagnollab/GVHD/array_analysis/MHC1_KO/README.md

 In a polyclonal model, evaluate the differences in gene expression of effector T cells found in the lymphoid organs or in the peripheral tissues.

+Histogram of P-values show an increase of low Ps, suggesting that a signal is captured by this experiment.

 ## TM008wt_vs_TM008ko